Elephant Shrew Facts

 The long tail remains hairless.
 Elephant Shrews also possess long legs, relative to body size.
 Its trunk ranks as one of its most noteworthy features and evolved to be prehensile.

 Coloring varies greatly among individuals, yet mixtures of red and brown predominate.
+Individuals also have a highly elongated tongue which is used to feed on prey, like an anteater.

-Despite its diet, it has rather enlarged canine teeth for a shrew.
+Unlike many related species, this mammal does not display any noticeable degree of sexual dimorphism.
+Finally, despite its diet, it has rather enlarged canine teeth for a shrew.

 - Kingdom: Animalia